micahbaldonado/smr-bci-offline-decoding-pipeline/README.md

 This project was conducted collaboratively as part of our group's SMR motor-imagery study.

-Joseph, Dheemant, Defne, JD, and Alexis contributed extensively to data collection, model design, and the analytical direction of the project, and their work directly shaped the methods reproduced in this repository.

----
+**Joseph, Dheemant, Defne, JD, and Alexis all worked with me to collect the data for the experiment.
+Alexis and I were direct participants.
+As a team, we worked together to brainstorm preprocessing and feature extraction steps as well as prepare a presentation together.**

 ## Citation